D0liphin/Sso/README.md

 Small string optimisation is only available on `#[cfg(all(target_endian = "little", target_pointer_width = "64"))]`.

+I am in the process of implementing every `std::string::String` method for `sso::SsoString`, there are declarations for every method, but most of them are just `todo_impl!()`s.
+One method, `as_mut_vec` is impossible... but who uses that anyway?

+All the methods I think are useful (except for `pop`, I am having lunch) are implemented.

 # Can I use this?

 This is an imaginary conversation I am having with a person who will never exist, but I would